-Laura (Amara) Osweiler, PhD, is an internationally known Middle Eastern dancer, teacher, choreographer, producer and scholar known for her versatility, knowledge and creativity.
+Laura (Amara Dances) Osweiler, PhD is an internationally known Middle Eastern dancer, teacher, choreographer, producer and scholar.
+She’s known for her versatility, knowledge and creativity.

-In addition to teaching, performing and producing, Laura is deeply involved with studying and researching Middle Eastern dance.
+Laura is deeply involved with studying and researching Middle Eastern dance.
 She holds a PhD in Dance History and Theory from the UC Riverside, a BA in Music History and Literature and a certificate in Ethnomusicology from The Florida State University and worked towards an MA and MFA in Dance at UCLA.
-She has published articles in numerous Middle Eastern dance magazines and has presented papers at international dance conferences including, Congress on Research and Dance (CORD), Society for Dance History Scholars (SDHS), Oral History Association, International Belly Dance Conference of Canada and International Conference on Middle Eastern Dance and Bold Festival.
+She has published articles in numerous Middle Eastern dance magazines and has presented papers at international dance conferences including, Congress on Research and Dance (CORD), Society for Dance History Scholars (SDHS), Oral History Association, International Belly Dance Conference of Canada and International Conference on Middle Eastern Dance, The Bold Festival and The Sydney Festival.